zencart/documentation/content/user/miscellaneous/configure.md

 **OTHER SETTINGS (Advanced)**

 ```
-define('**SQL_CACHE_METHOD**', 'none');
+define('SQL_CACHE_METHOD', 'none');
 ```
-It is recommended to set this to 'none' or 'database' for optimum performance.
-Alternatively, setting it to 'file' might offer minor improvements if the webserver is very slow and poorly configured.
-In this case it's better to move to a more reliable server instead of using the 'file' method.
-Additionally, if choosing to use the 'file' method, you MUST relocate the SQL CACHE folder outside your webroot as described below, else you open yourself up to security risks.
+Choices are 'none' or 'database'.
+Choosing `database` will cache database queries in a database table which is consulted before re-running the query for a full set of results.
+For larger complex queries this can speed performance.

-**NOTE:** As of v1.5.0, the "file" option is obsolete.
+**NOTE:** Prior to v1.5.1, a "file" option existed, but is now obsolete.
 Only 'none' or 'database' have any meaning.

 ```
 define('DIR_FS_SQL_CACHE', '/enter/your/path/to/public_html_or_htdocs/and/zencart/here/zen/cache');